 Retail Hotels.
-We offer a retail, price-disclosed hotel service worldwide, primarily through our Booking.com and Agoda brands.
-Booking.com works with over 185,000 hotels and accommodations in over 160 countries offering hotel reservations on various websites and in 41 languages.
-Hotels participate in Booking.com, which operates under an agency model, and Agoda, which operates primarily under a merchant model, by filing rates in our proprietary extranet.
+We offer a retail, price-disclosed hotel and accommodation reservation service worldwide, primarily through our Booking.com and Agoda.com brands.
+Booking.com works with over 275,000 properties in over 175 countries and territories offering reservations on various websites and in 41 languages.
+Properties participate in Booking.com, which operates under an agency model, and Agoda.com, which operates primarily under a merchant model, by filing rates in our proprietary extranets.

 Retail Rental Cars.
-In May 2010, we acquired the rentalcars.com business, a United Kingdom-based international rental car reservation service formerly known as TravelJigsaw.
-Rentalcars.com offers its car hire services in more than 4,000 locations throughout the world, with customer support provided in 38 languages.
+In May 2010, we acquired the rentalcars.com business, a U.K.-based international rental car reservation service formerly known as TravelJigsaw.
+Rentalcars.com offers its car rental services in more than 6,000 locations throughout the world, with customer support provided in 40 languages.
 Customers using rentalcars.com can book a full range of vehicles online through one of rentalcars.com's branded websites, or they can reserve their cars by phone.
-Rentalcars.com primarily offers its services under a semi-opaque merchant model that allows customers to see the price, vehicle type and rental location, but not the identity of the supplier until the reservation is made.
+Rentalcars.com primarily offers its services under a semi-opaque merchant model that allows customers to see the price, vehicle type and rental location, but not the identity of the provider until the reservation is made.